See below to restore the state of a Cryptographic Security Platform installation comprising one or several nodes.

 To restore a multi-node Cryptographic Security Platform installation

-1. Reproduce the Cryptographic Security Platform installation used for Backing up the Cryptographic Security Platform state.
-Specifically:
+- Reproduce the Cryptographic Security Platform installation used for Backing up the state.
+Specifically:- Install the same Cryptographic Security Platform version.

-3. If the solutions of the restored installation use databases, restore the database contents as explained in Restoring databases.
+- If the solutions of the restored installation use databases, follow the instructions of the DBMS vendor to restore the database contents.

-10. Follow the steps described in Restoring solution settings to restore and deploy the Gateway, Certificate Enrollment Gateway, and Certificate Manager solutions (if present in the restored installation).
+- Follow the steps described in Restoring solution settings to restore and deploy the CA Gateway, Certificate Enrollment Gateway, and Certificate Manager solutions (if present in the restored installation).

-1. Copy the file generated with the clusterctl backup create command when Backing up the Cryptographic Security Platform state.
+- In any installation node: - Copy the file generated with the clusterctl backup create command when Backing up the state.

-12. Log into the Management Console and click Deploy for the following solutions (if deployed in the restored platform).
+- Log into the Management Console and click Deploy for the following solutions (if deployed in the restored platform).- Certificate Authority